-4.5 Experiment 3: Model-free Tracking and Landmark Localisation trackers for deformable face alignment.
-The 14 trackers considered in this section are summarised in Table 2.
+4.5 Experiment 3: Model-free Tracking and Landmark Localisation

+In this section, we provide, to the best of our knowledge, the first detailed analysis of the performance of model free trackers for tracking "in-the-wild" facial sequences.
+For this reason, we have considered a large number of trackers in order to attempt to give a balanced overview of the performance of modern model trackers for deformable face alignment.
+The 27 trackers considered in this section are summarised in Table 2.
 To initialise all trackers, the tightest possible bounding box of the ground truth facial landmarks is provided as the initial tracker state.
 We also include a baseline method, which appears in results Table 8, referred to as PREV, which is defined as applying the landmark localisation methods initialised from the bounding box of the result in the previous frame.
 Obviously this scheme is highly sensitive to drifting and therefore we have included it as a basic baseline that does not include any model free tracking.
-A high level diagram explaining the detection procedure for this experiment is given by Figure 1.
+A